Charlon-Dale/charlon-dale/README.md

 <h1>Hello There!👋</h1>

-<p> I'm a dedicated aspiring Quality Assurance with internship experience in software testing, dedicated to ensuring top-quality products.
+<p> I'm a dedicated aspiring Quality Assurance with experience in software testing, dedicated to ensuring top-quality products.
 I excel in creating test cases, and manual testing collaborating effectively with cross-functional teams to spot issues early on. </p>

 <h2>Here are some ideas to get you started:</h2>